 These condensed interim financial statements have been prepared on the basis that the Company will continue as a going concern, which assumes the realization of assets and the settlement of liabilities in the normal course of business.
+The Company had continuing losses for the three month period ended June 30, 2015.
+As at June 30, 2015, the Company had an accumulated deficit of \$13,382,613 and working capital of \$154,064.
 The appropriateness of using the going concern basis is dependent upon, among other things, future profitable operations, the ability of the Company to obtain necessary financing, and the ability of the Company to identify, evaluate, and negotiate an acquisition of, a participation in or an interest in properties, assets, or businesses.
-Management feels that sufficient working capital will be obtained from public share offerings to meet the Company's liabilities and commitments as they come due.
+Management feels that additional working capital will be required from public share offerings to meet the Company's liabilities and commitments as they come due.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
 These condensed interim financial statements do not reflect any adjustments to amounts that would be necessary if the going concern assumption were not appropriate.
 Such adjustments could be material.
+(See note 15).